-Before you take a probiotic for your digestive problem, talk to your doctor about the pros and cons.
-Here’s what to ask.
+Talk to your doctor about the pros and cons.
+Here's how to get the conversation started:

 Your doctor can tell you if a probiotic is a good choice for your specific problem.